 The Statutory Governing Council is made up of a chairman and 21 members.
 They /these include representatives of selected Ministries (Food and Agriculture, Health, Trade and Industries, Environment, Education, Science and Technology), the Universities various production and commercial association (Mines, Industry, Commerce, Engineers), Ghana Academy of Arts and Sciences, National Development Planning Commission, CSIR Directors, Senior Staff of CSIR, among others.
 The CSIR Acts requires that 40 percent of the membership of the council be drawn from the private sector.
 The Council is answerable to the Minister of Environment, Science and Technology, and Innovation (MESTI).

-The Executive Head of the CSIR is Dr. Victor K. Agyeman, the Director-General.
-The Director-General is assisted by Dr. (Mrs.) R. E. M. Entsua Mensah, the Deputy Director-General responsible for Research and Development (R&D), and four (4) Corporate Directors, namely: Director of Administration and Secretary to Council, Director of Finance, Commercial Director and Director of Internal Audit.
+The Executive Head of the CSIR is Prof. Victor K. Agyeman, the Director-General.
+The Director-General is assisted by Prof. Paul P. Bosu, the Deputy Director-General responsible for Research and Development (R&D), and four (4) Corporate Directors, namely: Director of Administration and Secretary to Council, Director of Finance, Commercial Director and Director of Internal Audit.

 The Director-General is the Chief Executive of the CSIR.